NavinBondade/Micro-CT-Sandstone-Super-Image-Super-Resolution-With-Super-Resolution-GAN-SRGAN-/README.md

 <img src="https://github.com/NavinBondade/Micro-CT-Sandstone-Image-Super-Resolution-With-SRGAN/blob/main/Graphs/Output.png" width="800" height="1200">
 </p>
 <h2>Conclusion</h2>
-<p>In this project, I have implemented and trained SRGAN deep learning model for performing sandtone image upscaling from the resolution of 64x64 to 256x256.</p>
+<p>In this project, I have implemented and trained the SRGAN deep learning model for performing sandtone image upscaling from the resolution of 64x64 to 256x256.</p>